Frontware/GitLabBack/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Frontware/GitLabBack)](https://goreportcard.com/report/github.com/Frontware/GitLabBack)

-**GitLabBack** is tool to backup your git repositories from GitLab.
+**GitLabBack** is a tool to backup your git repositories from GitLab to your disk.

 **GitLabBack** creates a backup by cloning repositories from GitLab.
 If the backup already exists, **GitLabBack** will pull changes instead of cloning the repositories.
 However, if git fails to pull new changes from GitLab, **GitLabBack** will delete the backup and clone it again.